adophoxia/not_keychron_q1/HOW2COMPILE.md

-# Not Keychron Q1 - How to compile this source
+# `not_keychron_q1` - How to compile this source

+Compile QMK for the Keychron Q1, using either
+ - an external EEPROM *(Electrically Erasable Programmable Read-Only Memory)*

+    ..or..

+ - @tzarc's EFL *(Embedded Flash Library)* driver and wear-leveling algorithm.

+&nbsp;

 This code in not intended to be compiled as standalone - rather it needs to be incorporated in the source base of the [`qmk/qmk_firmware`](https://github.com/qmk/qmk_firmware) project.